Photography Tips

 Teen Modeling Boston: A Parent's Guide to First Portfolios

-Teen modeling in Boston — what's legitimate, what's a scam, how agency submissions actually work for minors, and what a first portfolio session should look like.
-Written for parents.
+Teen modeling in Boston for parents — what's legitimate, what's a scam, how agency submissions work for minors, and what a first portfolio includes.

 Chris McCarthy